sst/guide/_chapters/configure-multiple-aws-profiles.md

   profile: newAccount
 ```

 Note the `profile: newAccount` line here.
-This is telling Serverless to use the `newAccount` profile while running `serverless deploy`.
+This is telling Serverless Framework to use the `newAccount` profile while running `serverless deploy`.

 ### Set Profiles per Stage